Our purchasing families

 - Suppliers / Supply chain.

 To meet the same demands as its suppliers, the Group is regularly assessed for its CSR performance.
-With an EcoVadis score of 81 out of 100 in 2019, Bel has maintained it Gold status and ranks in the top 1% of companies evaluated by EcoVadis around the world.
+With an EcoVadis score of 79 out of 100 in 2021, Bel has been awarded the platinum medal and is ranked in the top 1% of companies evaluated by EcoVadis, across our business sector.

 The Bel Group wants to work with suppliers that share its values.
 Bel’s Code of Best Business Practices provides a set of common rules applicable to Bel and its suppliers.
 The Code is based on seven key principles to apply in all circumstances when doing business with Bel.
 The effective application of these principles and rules by suppliers is an element that opens the way to initiating the selection and pursuing all business relations.